hazelcast/hazelcast/hazelcast-documentation/src/HazelcastClustersEC2.md

-### EC2 Cloud Auto-discovery
+### Discovering Members by EC2 Cloud

 Hazelcast supports EC2 Auto Discovery.
-It is useful when you do not want or cannot provide the list of possible IP addresses.
-To configure your cluster to use EC2 Auto Discovery, disable join over multicast and TCP/IP, enable AWS, and provide your credentials (access and secret keys).
+It is useful when you do not want to provide or you cannot provide the list of possible IP addresses.

+To configure your cluster to use EC2 Auto Discovery, set the following configuration elements.
+Please refer to the [aws element section](#aws-element) for the full description of the EC2 Auto Discovery configuration elements.

-You need to add the *hazelcast-cloud.jar* dependency to your project.
+- Add the *hazelcast-cloud.jar* dependency to your project.
 Note that it is also bundled inside *hazelcast-all.jar*.
 The Hazelcast cloud module does not depend on any other third party modules.
+- Disable join over multicast and TCP/IP: set the `enabled` attribute of the `multicast` element to "false", and set the `enabled` attribute of the `tcp-ip` element to "false".
+- Set the `enabled` attribute of the `aws` element to "true".
+- Within the `aws` element, provide your credentials (access and secret key), your region, etc.

 The following is an example declarative configuration.

 ```xml
 <join>